Art Presentations by Wendy Evans

 Adolph Loos

-Ornament is wasted manpower and therefore wasted health.
+Ornament is a waste of labor and thus a waste of health.
 It has always been like this.
 But today it also means wasted material, and both mean wasted capital.
+[Ornament and Crime, 1908]

 Alfred de Lostalot